How Loud are your Speakers? (and more)

 I do sometimes get asked, “Do you have lights and everything”.
-I understand why as some DJs mainly focus on Bar/Club work and so do not need much equipment to do their job.
+I understand why, as some DJs mainly focus on Bar/Club work and so do not need much or any equipment to do their job.

 From my other pages, you’ll see I never talk about how loud my speakers are, or how many lights I have.
 In my experience these are largely irrelevant.
 People just want a great night.
 They expect the sound quality to be good and any lighting to be suitable.

 So, whilst many DJs appear to obsess over equipment, I prefer to have high quality, modern equipment but it’s really just a tool of the job.
 Necessary but not something to sell my ability.

 Many DJ’s now use powered speakers.
 These have built in amplifiers and so are quick to set-up and due to most DJ’s having a pair of speakers (for stereo), there is a bit of backup, should there be a problem with one speaker.

 My system has evolved over time, and I’m very happy with the current system, it’s powerful, but more importantly, sounds great.

 I also have a smaller, more traditional set of powered speakers.
 These are sometimes used for smaller parties, but also sound very good and are suitable for most parties too (so are carried as Backup)